mmkal/expect-type/README.md

 expectTypeOf<Simplify<{a: 1} & {b: 2}>>().toEqualTypeOf<{a: 1; b: 2}>()
 ```

 But this won't work if the nesting is deeper in the type.
 For these situations, you can use the `.branded` helper.
 Note that this comes at a performance cost, and can cause the compiler to 'give up' if used with excessively deep types, so use sparingly.
-This helper is under `.branded` because it depply transforms the Actual and Expected types into a pseudo-AST:
+This helper is under `.branded` because it deeply transforms the Actual and Expected types into a pseudo-AST:

 ```typescript
 // @ts-expect-error